 Video allows you to capture a story and distribute to many.
-Video platforms like Youtube allow us to upload video in minutes and grant access to a larger audience.
+Video platforms like Youtube enable us to upload video in minutes and grant access to a larger audience.

 When I started to share more of my thoughts online, I wrote for other blogs and then decided to set up my own.